ollyhayes/cv/index.md

 * A Debian home server with a 6TB RAID 5 array with off-site backups, samba file share, DNS server, SSH-based git server, and node.js based website
 * Knockout.js web-based file explorer for downloading and uploading files to the server over the web.
 It uses TLS and a custom cookie based login system for security
 * Raspberry Pi powered web-based thermostat to control home heating (in progress)
-* Raspberry Pi powered pan-tilt camera that uses a WebGL virtual display to remove the inaccuracy in moving the camera over a high latency connection like the internet (in progress)
+* Raspberry Pi powered pan-tilt camera that uses a WebGL virtual display to remove the inaccuracy in rotating the camera over a high latency connection like the internet (in progress)
 * WPF based world map viewer using Natural Earth data, that illustrates the differences between various mapping projections

 ## Education